 Go for the one you found easier and in which your total score was higher.

-Many people ask if they can take both GRE and GMAT tests.
-Well, you can take both the tests as there is no official restriction, but it is something that is never recommended.
-Preparing for both the tests not only costs you a lot but also makes the experience a little too overwhelming.
+Many people ask if they can take both the GRE and GMAT tests.
+Well, you can take both tests as there is no official restriction, but it is something that is never recommended.
+Preparing for both tests not only costs you a lot but also makes the experience a little too overwhelming.
 It is better to focus on one and invest all your energies in its preparation.

 If you plan to prepare for the GRE test, then visit Scholar Den and start preparation.
 However, if you are looking to prepare for the GMAT, then visit its official page.